sourcegraph/about/blogposts/2021/introducing-batch-changes.md

 1. **Search your code:** Find all occurrences of the code you want to change using Sourcegraph Universal Code Search.
 2. **Programmatically define changes:** Create a declarative specification file to find all the code you need to modify, and preview the changes before creating the change within the code host.
-You can use any code change tool such as sed, Comby or your own refactoring tool to generate the changes.
+You can use any code change tool such as sed, Comby, or your own refactoring tool to generate the changes.
 3. **Execute specifications:** Apply and run changes anywhere via a lightweight CLI.
 Execute changes via your machine, on the cloud, or in CI.
 4. **Track your changes:** Track changeset lifecycle statuses across all repositories and code hosts in a dashboard via the Sourcegraph UI.
 5. **Review changes:** See a changeset burndown chart for an at-a-glance view of each campaign, centralize the review process, and ensure that each pull request is successful with built-in CI and review tracking.